Accelerated lifetime tests based on the Physics of Failure

 Note that it is only wearout mechanisms that can be exposed with an accelerated lifetime test.
 Overstress failure is not time-dependent in a way that can be described with the help of normally-used acceleration models, but depends instead on brief stress levels that exceed a threshold value and lead to sudden failure.
 This is illustrated in the two columns in table 1.

 What is an accelerated lifetime test?

 The accelerated lifetime test can also be carried out as a CALT (Calibrated Accelerated Life Test).
-Firstly, two examples of the product are subjected to test stress that is close to the level where the products will break immediately (foolish limit), after which a further two examples are subjected to stress at a level that is slightly lower than the first level.
-Once you know the time to failure for the 2 x 2 examples at the two levels, you can then calculate (or calibrate) the level for the test stress which the last two examples must be subjected to and thus get them to fail within the time that is available in the development project.
+Firstly, two samples of the product are subjected to test stress that is close to the level where the products will break immediately (foolish limit), after which a further two samples are subjected to stress at a level that is slightly lower than the first level.
+Once you know the time to failure for the 2 x 2 samples at the two levels, you can then calculate (or calibrate) the level for the test stress which the last two samples must be subjected to and thus get them to fail within the time that is available in the development project.
 See Figure 2.

 The lifetime test targets the product’s failure mechanisms